rfsilva1/covid19clustering/README.md

 The code was implemented using Google Colab to improve replicability (https://colab.research.google.com/) and was based on the following:
 - A demo of K-Means clustering on the handwritten digits data from the scikit-learn tutorial: http://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_digits.html
 - K-means Clustering Python Example by Cory Maklin on Medium (2018): https://towardsdatascience.com/machine-learning-algorithms-part-9-k-means-example-in-python-f2ad05ed5203
+- SILVA, R.F.; MOSTAÇO, G.M.; XAVIER, F.; SARAIVA, A.M.; CUGNASCA, C.E.
+Comparison of the k-means and self-organizing maps techniques to label agricultural supply chain data.
+In: Conference of the European Federation for Information Technology in Agriculture, Food and the Environment (EFITA), 2019, Rhodes, Greece.

 The authors would like to thank the authors of the codes for providing them as examples for the use of the libraries and model implementation.

 The authors would also like to thank all the developers that were and are involved on the development of the following Python libraries: